-To appeal, the student must complete the Kenzie SAP Appeal form, provide their explanation of how the extenuating circumstance prevented them from meeting academic requirements, how their situation has changes and their strategy on how they plan to get back on track academically, along with providing the supporting documentation to their circumstance.
+To appeal, the student must complete the Kenzie SAP Appeal form, provide their explanation of how the extenuating circumstance prevented them from meeting academic requirements, how their situation has changes and their strategy on how they plan to get back on track academically.

-To obtain the SAP Appeal form, please contact your student success advisor.
+To obtain the SAP Appeal form, please contact your Learner Success Advisor.

 As part of the students SAP appeal, they must also agree to an Academic Plan.
 The Academic plan is created, reviewed and agreed upon by the student and their Learner Services Team.
 This plan must be completed as part of the students SAP appeal submission.

 Appeal Committee Review

 Appeals are reviewed on an ongoing basis by the Kenzie Review Committee.
 Kenzie Review Committee is composed of members of different department staff.
 The committee reserves the right to request documentation when applicable.